feelx2210/Play-Boom-Dev/readme.md

-# 💣 Boom Bomberman 1995
+# 💣 Boom 1995

-**Boom Bomberman 1995** is a fast-paced, retro-style arcade game built entirely with vanilla JavaScript and HTML5 Canvas.
+**Boom 1995** is a fast-paced, retro-style arcade game built entirely with vanilla JavaScript and HTML5 Canvas.
 Inspired by the classic Bomberman mechanics, it features strategic explosive action, unique power-ups, diverse levels, and a mobile-first responsive design.

 👉 **Play Online:** [playboom.xyz](https://playboom.xyz)